jcs/sdorfehs/README.md

 ### Gaps

-sdorfehs enables a configurable gap (with `set gaps`) between frames by default to look a bit nicer on larger displays.
+sdorfehs enables a configurable gap (with `set gap`) between frames by default to look a bit nicer on larger displays.

 ## Tips